NatRedwood/how_many_words_I_know_in_Polish_project/README.md

 # How many words do I know in Polish?
-# The analysis of the WhatsApp chats in Polish
+# The analysis of WhatsApp chats in Polish

 This project is a part of the NLP class.